Readit News logoReadit News

 I primarily watch YouTube on my TV and it would be great to be able to unbundle YouTube Music.
 They've already tried this in Denmark, but failed to advertise it, like at all.
 There also was no option to downgrade, you had to cancel and then sign up again.

-Kwpolska · 6 months ago
+Kwpolska · a year ago

 I’d gladly pay 60% the price for Premium without Music (as I have Spotify already), and no background play is an acceptable tradeoff (as I ~never watch on my phone, and I don’t need YouTube’s permission for background play on my computer, and I don’t need background play at all on my TV).

-bsimpson · 6 months ago
+bsimpson · a year ago

 I've never even considered Spotify because I already have YT.
 Modulo the social bandwagon, seems like it's the same offering and one also gives you ad-free YT, so it's been a no-brainer for me.